walmartlabs/lacinia-pedestal/README.md

 ### GraphiQL

-The GraphiQL packaged inside the library is built using `nvm`, from version `0.9.3`.
+The GraphiQL packaged inside the library is built using `npm`, from version `0.9.3`.

 ## License